ADHD Nation: Is This Disorder An Epidemic?

 Schwarz, the author of the book, is not believed to have aimed to discredit the existence of ADHD.
 Rather, his goal may have been to urge readers to acknowledge and understand that it can be a legitimate disorder and should be considered problematic at its current rates of diagnosis.
 Schwarz seemed to be curious about how ADHD should be treated, what its true prevalence is, and how much childhood and personality have been assigned the status of the disorder rather than being given a chance to evolve.

-Treatment typically falls into two camps: psychotherapy and pharmaceutical intervention.
-Psychotherapy often involves all types of talk and behavior therapy, although the most commonly suggested form of psychotherapy is usually cognitive behavioral therapy, which generally seeks to replace negative thoughts and associations with positive, more functional, and fact-based ones, which tends to automatically produce more positive feelings and actions.
+Treatment for ADHD typically falls into two categories: psychotherapy and pharmaceutical intervention.
+Psychotherapy often involves all types of talk and behavior therapy, although the most commonly suggested form is cognitive-behavioral therapy (CBT).
+CBT seeks to replace negative thoughts and associations with positive, more functional, and fact-based ones, which tends to automatically produce more positive feelings and actions.

 Getty/AnnaStills